canariecaf/idp-installer-buildtools/README.md

 There are three main steps:

 1. Prepare you host system (mac/pc/linux) to have the right Vagrant components.
-1. Bootstrap some preliminary config for said components.
+1. Bootstrap some preliminary configuration for said components.
 1. Provision the machines.

 Once machines are provisioned you can tweak things by ssh'ing into them (vagrant ssh [ldap|idp|sp]) or even manually destroying and reprovisioning one.
 The script ``provision.sh`` does this work if you would like to peek under the hood.